Mike Zunino Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in MLB.
+- The Tigers pitching staff is 28th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Tigers have a 5.88 team ERA that ranks 29th across all league pitching staffs.
+- The Tigers' 5.33 team ERA ranks 28th across all league pitching staffs.

-- Tigers pitchers combine to surrender 25 total home runs at a rate of 1.8 per game (third-most in the league).
+- Tigers pitchers combine to give up the fifth-most home runs in baseball (26 total, 1.6 per game).

-- The Tigers will look to Boyd (0-1) in his third start of the season.
+- The Tigers are sending Turnbull (1-2) out to make his fourth start of the season.
+He is 1-2 with a 9.00 ERA and 10 strikeouts through 13 2/3 innings pitched.

-- His most recent appearance was out of the bullpen on Saturday when the left-hander tossed 2/3 innings against the San Francisco Giants while allowing hits.
+- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Cleveland Guardians while giving up hits.

+- The 30-year-old has amassed an ERA of 9.00, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents are batting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.